freeCodeCamp/freeCodeCamp/guide/english/sql/sql-union-operator/index.md

 The UNION Operator is used to combine the results of multiple select statements into one result set.

 The SQL statements must have the same number of columns in their Select Statement.
+The columns data types and their position in each Select statement should match.
+Each Select statement should have the same number of columns.

+The above three statements are applicable to all SET Operators in SQL.

 ### Basic Example